The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Sales to other VAT registered customers should not be included in the a retail scheme, unless these are occasional cash sales, provided by businesses who may supply goods to VAT registered customers, such as garages and DIY stores.

-HMRC considers that the need to use retail schemes has greatly diminished over recent years with the advent of more sophisticated technology, such as bar codes and EPOS tills, and therefore retailers are expected to use this technology in order to determine the correct VAT rate applicable to goods and services supplied when the customer pays for the item, rather that rely on a retail scheme.
+HMRC considers that the need to use retail schemes has greatly diminished over recent years with the advent of more sophisticated technology, such as bar codes and EPOS tills, and therefore retailers are expected to use this technology in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.